knpuniversity/javascript/knpu/ep3-webpack/modularize-our-code.md

 we added - `const RepLogApp = require('./RepLogApp');`.

 So cool!
 If you look at the watch output in our terminal... it looks happy!
 But... remember.. we need to restart Webpack!
-Webpack's watch does take into account changes to `webpack.config.js` until we restart it.
+Webpack's watch does not take into account changes to `webpack.config.js` until we restart it.
 Hit `Control+C` and then re-run the command.

 Finally, let's try it!
 Refresh!
 Ha!
 Everything still works!
 Guys... this is big!